LeoYiChen/WCCI2020-CI4APP/README.md

 The special issue is open to theoretical, numerical, and experimental contributions that describe original research results, innovative concepts that address all aspects of intelligent design, multi-objective approaches, Industry 4.0, Computational Intelligence (CI) approaches and application of results in multi-disciplinary areas ranging from design and creativity, to smart city services including finance, healthcare, transportation, robotics and automation, etc.

 Potential topics include, but are not limited to:
-?
-High performance design theory and its applications ?
-High-volume industrial products for Industry 4.0 customisation and innovation ?
-Big Data analytics
+* High performance design theory and its applications
+* High-volume industrial products for Industry 4.0 customisation and innovation
+* Big Data analytic
-?
-Machine learning
+* Machine learning
-?
-Multi-objective optimisation for design and manufacturing ?
-Hardware and software platform for intelligent design automation
+* Multi-objective optimisation for design and manufacturing
+* Hardware and software platform for intelligent design automation
-?
-Intelligent manufacturing system design, optimisation, control theory and operational research ?
-Cyber-physical systems
+* Intelligent manufacturing system design, optimisation, control theory and operational research
+* Cyber-physical systems
-?
-Computer vision
+* Computer vision
-?
-Robotics and Autonomous Systems
+* Robotics and Autonomous Systems
-?
-Computational Intelligence
+* Computational Intelligence
-?
-Human-machine interface and integration
+* Human-machine interface and integration
-?
-Computer hardware, software, and architectures for flexible automation flexible automation ?
-Autonomous design and manufacturing
+* Computer hardware, software, and architectures for flexible automation flexible automation
+* Autonomous design and manufacturing
-?
-Intelligent operational research and management
+* Intelligent operational research and management
-?
-Artificial Intelligence in Financial Assets Pricing ?
-Computational Intelligence in Smart cities and Financial Services ?
-Computational Intelligence in Urban Studies
+*  Artificial Intelligence in Financial Assets Pricing
+* Computational Intelligence in Smart cities and Financial Services
+* Computational Intelligence in Urban Studies
-?
-Computational Intelligence in Social Science
+* Computational Intelligence in Social Science

 **4. Organisers**